The Rosetta Foundation: Translation Commons (Trommons)

-Areas of activity

-The Rosetta Foundation supports not-for-profit activities of the localization and translation communities.
-It works with those who want equal access to information across languages, independent of economic or market considerations, including localization and translation companies, technology developers, and not-for-profit and non-governmental organizations.
-The objective is to cater to translations requirements beyond those services offered by mainstream translation service providers and user communities on the ground.

 Technology platform

-The Rosetta Foundation is actively involved in developing GlobalSight and Crowdsight.
-Both systems are open source systems originally developed by Transware and then moved into the open-source space by their new owners We localize in early 2009.
-Sponsored by We localize, GlobalSight is an open-source Globalization Management System (GMS) that helps automate tasks associated with the creation, translation, review, storage, and management of global content.
+The Rosetta Foundation is involved in developing GlobalSight and Crowdsight.
+Both systems are open source systems originally developed by Transware and then moved into the open-source space by their new owners, We localize, in early 2009.
+Sponsored by We localize, GlobalSight is an open-source Globalization Management System (GMS) that helps automate tasks associated with the translation, review, and management of global content.
 CrowdSight is another open-source application fully integrated with GlobalSight.
-It is used specifically to engage the right community to deliver a quick-turn translation for on-demand content.
+It is used to engage a quick-turn translator for on-demand content.
 The GlobalSight community has over 1,500 members.

-The first preview of Translation eXchange (now SOLAS Match), a significant component developed as part of The Rosetta Foundation technology platform in collaboration with the Centre for Next Generation Localization (CNGL), was given in a webinar by Reinhard Schaler and Eoin O Conchúir on 17 May 2011.
-SOLAS Match was developed at the University of Limerick and is based on ideas developed at the Rosetta Foundation Design Fest in San Francisco, 5–6 February 2012, by around 25 localization experts.
-SOLAS Match matches translation projects with volunteers' expertise and interests.
+The first preview of Translation eXchange (now SOLAS Match), a component developed as part of The Rosetta Foundation technology platform in collaboration with the Centre for Next Generation Localization (CNGL), was given in a webinar by Reinhard Schaler and Eoin O Conchúir on 17 May 2011.
+SOLAS Match was developed as part of the Next Generation Localization research track of the CNGL at the University of Limerick and is based on ideas developed at The Rosetta Foundation Design Fest in San Francisco, 5–6 February 2012, by around 25 localization experts.